 Preventing Rat Infestation is a Community Effort

 Rats are an unpleasant nuisance that affect all urban areas.
-Inviting living conditions in cities allow rats to thrive.
 Like all animals, rats need food, water and shelter.
 The more resources rats have, the more likely they are to have bigger and more frequent litters.
-A common misconception is that only vacant properties attract rats; in actuality, well-maintained properties are the ones that offer the food, water and shelter rats seek.
+A common misconception is that only vacant properties attract rats.
+Well-maintained properties can also attract rats because they offer food, water, and shelter.

 Numerous actions are continuously being taken to explore how to reduce rodent activity in the city.